09 Early years practice policy

 - Children arrive as they want refreshment and leave when they have had enough.
 Children are not made to leave their play if they do

-not want to have a snack but are encouraged to do so.
+not want to have a snack.

 - Staff join in conversation and encourage children’s independence by allowing them to pour drinks, cut fruit etc.